A new toy

 Metric types are pretty well documented by Apple so we will not be stopping here for too long.
 However, we must stop to notice one interesting thing - MXMetric provides a public API to serialize it to NSDictionary or JSON, which, I have to admin, is a bit unusual.

 From the outside, MetricKit looks pretty straightforward.
 But to me, it’s always exciting to see how things work from the inside.
 Diving into something deeper and deeper is always more intriguing if you have a specific task in front of you.
 So I decided I wanted to feed MetricKit stubbed metrics and then force it to deliver metric updates to me whenever I want.
-True, it’s not very useful, but it gives you a direction in your research.
+Of course you can use `Debug -> Simulate MetricKit Payloads` command in Xcode, but id doesn't allow to feed your own metrics data.
+True, it’s not very useful, command but it gives you a direction in your research and it's fun ;).

 To start executing on the task, we obviously need the MetricKit itself.
 You might think that obtaining binary for a framework is easy, because Xcode shows it to you in the frameworks list once you add it via ‘link binary with libraries’ dialog.
 That’s an optimistic thought.
 Because if you open the MetricKit.framework, you will see the MetricKit.tbd file inside.
 Its size is just 4kb.
 Obviously, it is not what we are looking for.